-This is an online course, delivered via zoom, and making use of the Blackboard learning management system (LMS).
+This is an online course delivered synchronously via Zoom.
 Students must be mindful of all course expectations, deliverables and due dates, especially because the online portion of the course requires significant time management.
 All assignments and course interactions will utilize internet technologies.
 See "Technical Requirements" section for more information.
 In Blackboard, you will access online lessons, course materials, and resources.